SuchitReddi/SuchitReddi.github.io/Notes/API.md

 3. Each request to API has all info server need to perform the request, and each response server returns has all info client needs to understand it.
 4. Something about Hypermedia as the engine of application state, which I quite didn't understand.
 You can watch a [video](https://www.youtube.com/watch?v=6UXc71O7htc) on it here.

+The **code on demand** constraint is optional.
+An API can be RESTful even without this.
+The client can request code from the server, and then the response from the server will contain some code, usually in the form of a script, when the respnse is in HTML.
+The client can then execute that code.

 The body of the reply you get when you send a http request is in JSON, which is JavaScript Object Notation.
 It provides a way to structure and nest your data.
 Every programming language will have ways to turn a JSON string into a native object.
 You can also specify a Content Type in your request.

 HTTP Verbs used in REST APIs:			CRUD
 GET						                       Read
 POST						                      Create
 PUT						                       Update
 PATCH                           Update
 DELETE						                    Delete

 ### Video 1 - Exploring an API online